peteroupc/peteroupc.github.io/random.md

 <a id=How_to_Initialize_RNGs></a>
 ### How to Initialize RNGs

+For cryptographic RNGs, an application should use only one thread-safe instance of the RNG for the entire application to use.

-To **reduce the chance of correlated random numbers or identical random number sequences**, an application is encouraged to create&mdash;
+For statistical and seeded RNGs, to **reduce the chance of correlated random numbers or identical random number sequences**, an application is encouraged to create&mdash;
 - one thread-safe instance of an RNG for the entire application to use, or
 - one instance of an RNG for each thread of the application, where each instance&mdash;
     - is accessible to only one thread (such as with thread-local storage), and